madetech/blog/building_better_software_teams/communications/04_pair_programming.md

 There are many business benefits to pair programming, such as improving the quality of software delivered, building collaboration within a team and helping to share domain knowledge across multiple people.

 #### Productivity & Focus
 Working so closely with someone else means you've got no other option but to double down on the thing you're working on.
-The quality of the code becomes a shared responsibility, and means that, when pairing is done properly, it's much more difficult to become distracted by checking your emails, chatting to colleagues or browsing the web.
+The quality of the code becomes a shared responsibility, and means that, when pairing is done properly, you're both driven to produce the best code possible.

 The back and forth nature of pair programming also helps to keep you engaged; whether you're switching roles every fifteen minutes, or you've gone the Ping Pong route, navigators are often eager to get back on the keyboard and keep momentum going.